 Condition 3 in detail: why UK property is structurally excluded

-The 6 March 2024 to 5 April 2025 reference period is calibrated to catch movements designed to circumvent the rebasing exclusion.
-The 6 March 2024 start date is the Spring Budget 2024 date, when the non-dom reform was announced; HMRC's anti-avoidance intent was to prevent assets being moved offshore in response to the reform announcement specifically to qualify for rebasing.
-An asset moved offshore before 6 March 2024 may pass condition 3 (subject to the continuing-non-UK-situs requirement); an asset moved offshore between 6 March 2024 and 5 April 2025 fails the test.
+That reference period is calibrated to catch assets moved specifically to get round the exclusion.
+The 6 March 2024 start date is Spring Budget 2024, when the non-dom reform was announced; HMRC's aim was to stop people shifting assets offshore in response to the announcement just to qualify for rebasing.
+An asset moved offshore before 6 March 2024 may pass condition 3 (provided it stayed non-UK situs); an asset moved offshore between 6 March 2024 and 5 April 2025 fails.

 Condition 5 in detail: the active s.809B claim requirement

-Condition 5 requires the individual to have made an active claim under ITA 2007 section 809B for at least one tax year in 2017-18 to 2024-25, in a year where neither section 809D nor section 809E applied.
+Condition 5 requires you to have made an active claim under ITA 2007 section 809B for at least one tax year in 2017-18 to 2024-25, in a year where neither section 809D nor section 809E applied.

 The 5 April 2017 rebasing date